clinthoward/clinthoward.github.io/_posts/2017-06-17-Stock Tracker-Blog.md

 tags: [python, data, finance]
 comments: True
 ---
-# Analysis of key Fincial Indices, Sectors and an Extra Focus on Renewable Energy Stocks
+# Analysis of Key Fincial Indices, Sectors and an Extra Focus on Renewable Energy Stocks

 I built out this as my own tool to track various things I'm interested in: indices, FX, rates, commodoties and specific equities.
 It leverages various Quandl datasets, as well as my own database of equities data that I've accumulated from various sources (check [here]( https://clinthoward.github.io/portfolio/2017/04/29/Financial-Scraper/) for set-up of DB).